Create AI videos with 230+ avatars in 140+ languages.

 Adobe Captivate

-I’ve used Captivate for a variety of projects, including branching scenarios and gamified quizzes.
-One of my favorite projects was a sales training module where learners navigated different customer interactions and received feedback based on their choices.
-While the results were impressive, mastering Captivate’s advanced features definitely required time and careful planning.
+The branching and gamified quizzes are also excellent once you get the hang of them.
+One of my favorite projects was a sales training module where learners navigated customer interactions and got feedback based on their choices—it felt genuinely immersive.

 Pricing